Paper in Fire

 "Paper in Fire" is a song by American rock singer John Mellencamp, released on August 15, 1987, as the first single from his ninth studio album The Lonesome Jubilee.
 The song was a commercial success, reaching number nine on the US Billboard Hot 100 chart and number one on the Billboard Album Rock Tracks chart.
 It was also successful in Canada, where it topped The Records singles chart and peaked at number three on the RPM 100 Singles chart.

+The song received a music video that was directed by Jonathan Dark, produced by Priscilla French, and filmed by Vivid Productions in Savannah, Georgia.

 Background and composition

 Mellencamp biographer David Masciotra called "Paper in Fire" a "ferocious song" that is the "aural equivalent of a wild beast breaking out of its cage."

 Masciotra describes it as having a libertarian theme.
 Mellencamp has said that the song is about his uncle Joe Mellencamp, who could be cruel to others and his own worst enemy, saying that "'Paper in Fire' is about Joe, and the family's ingrained anger...It is tragic when families don't grow up."